Deepak9912/Spiritual-Roots/README.md

 ## UX

 ### Project Goals
-The primary objective of Spiritual-Connection is to provide its users a user-friendly, intuitive website capable of providing all required information about the business and its services.
+The primary objective of Spiritual-Connection is to provide a user-friendly, intuitive website capable of providing all required information about the business and its services.

-User Objective as client:
+### Website information:
-* Looking for meditation services for stress relief, anxiety control or emotional health
+* Types of meditation services for addressing stress relief, anxiety control or emotional health.
-* Looking for details of each service and its cost
+* Details of each service and its cost.
-* Looking for opening times
+* Opening times.
-* Looking for either online or face to face consultation
+* Online or face to face consultation.
-* Looking for how to start with Spiritual-Connection
+* How to start a Spiritual-Connection program.

 ### Developer and Business Goal
-* Design and develop a website which attracts client with detailed information
+* Design and develop a website which attracts clients through well presented information.
-* Provide a professional experience on all the pages through every content
+* Provide a professional format and layout on each page.
-* Be able to make necessary changes on the website to provide users a friendly experience
+* Allow for website editing where necessary based on client or user feedback.

 ### Design Choice
-This website was developed using user centric approach and special attention paid to every content and layout on the webpage.
+This website was developed using a user centric approach focusing on the content and layout of the webpages.

 ## Font-Family
-1. All the used Headings (H1, H2 & H3) - 'Anton', sans-serif;
+1. All the Headings (H1, H2 & H3) - 'Anton', sans-serif;
 2. Paragraph - Helvetica, sans-serif;

 ## Icons
-All icons used are relevant to the subject to make navigation easy
+All icons used to make navigation easy

 ## Colors
-Two main colors used are dark and light to to ensure the text is readable.
+Two main color themes are dark and light to to ensure the text is readable.
  * Main background is #46433E
  * Main text content is #fafafa
  * Main logo is made of two colors- #FAED26; & #FAFAFA;